This easy ham pot pie with puff pastry is loaded with flavor and is a great way to use up ham leftovers after Easter or

 - You can use store-bought chicken stock or if you want to make this dish really special make your own super simple slow cooker chicken stock.

-The spring pot pie can be assembled up to one day in advance.
+The easy ham pot pie can be assembled up to one day in advance.
 Store, covered, in the refrigerator until you are ready to bake.
 Add an additional 10 minutes to the baking time.

-- Carrots, or any other Spring vegetables that is not already included in this pot pie.
+- Carrots, or any other Spring vegetables that are not already included in this pot pie.

 Savory ham pot pie is best the day it is baked.
 Storing and reheating will cause the crust to become a bit soggy.
 You can microwave leftovers just know that the pie crust will soften.

 To freeze the unbaked pie filling, follow steps 1-4 in the directions below.
 Then spoon the filling into an 8x8 foil pan.
 Cover with a layer of plastic wrap and then a layer of foil.
 Label with the contents and date.
 The pie filling can be frozen for up to 3 months.

 - Allow the frozen pie filling to thaw in the refrigerator for 24 hours.
 Remove the foil and plastic wrap.